Unpacking the flood crisis

 Learning from past precedents

-The Sponge City in Wuhan, China was analyzed in which the results indicated that indicated that the best-performing sponge city scenario with a 14.8–46.8% is green roofs (area ratio) + 10% herbaceous basins +10% permeable pavements.
+The Sponge City in Wuhan, China was analyzed in the results indicated that indicated that the best-performing sponge city scenario with a 14.8–46.8% is green roofs (area ratio) + 10% herbaceous basins +10% permeable pavements.

-Upon delving into deeper into these systems as seen in Figure 2 green roof had a good balance of all the aspects analyzed thus resulting in the best performing option.
+Upon delving into deeper into these systems as seen in Figure 2 green roof had a good balance of all the aspects analyzed thus resulting in the best-performing option.

 Figure 2 Comparison chart of different systems.